 Note that I'm lumping convenience purchases like Path of Exile's extra slots as a compromise due to the fact that you will also have to consider convenience as a factor that affects the gameplay.
 Lumping content behind paywalls also falls into this category.
 The only alternative to this (that I'm aware of) is to sell purely aesthetics items.

 In short, picking a F2P model for your game should be a carefully considered decision.
 Its main advantage is that it will net you a ton of players (very useful if you're going for a multiplayer title where player count is extremely important) but then you will have to shift your gameplay efforts into making sure some percentage of your player base is spending money.

 Can you do F2P in a way that doesn't make me want to take several showers?
 Kind of (my moral compass is extremely sensitive).
-Both Path of Exile and Warframe seem to have found a balance where the F2P model helps keep player counts high, and the benefits for paying are designed for the most dedicated fans in such a way that it doesn't give them competitive advantages or make the game simply more enjoyable for them (in my opinion at least, game design is hard to quantify).
+Both Path of Exile and Warframe seem to have found a balance where the F2P model helps keep player counts high, and the benefits for paying are designed for the most dedicated fans in such a way that it doesn't give them competitive advantages or make the game simply more enjoyable for them (game design is hard to quantify).